Jacqueline Kennedy Onassis Reservoir: Description

-A pair of gatehouses are connected by a causeway bisecting the reservoir.
-The visible causeway is actually the top of a wall that splits the reservoir into two chambers, allowing one to be drained for maintenance while the other half continued operation.
-When the reservoir was operational, the North Gatehouse pumped water into the reservoir outside Manhattan, and the South Gatehouse pumped water out to lower Manhattan.
-The gatehouses were decommissioned in 1993 but remain in place today.
+The north and south gatehouses are connected by a visible causeway bisecting the reservoir, which is actually the top of a wall that splits the reservoir into two chambers.
+The bifurcation was intended to allow one half to be drained for maintenance while the other half continued to function.
+As originally designed, the north gatehouse pumped water into the reservoir while the south gatehouse pumped water out, so as to supply water to lower Manhattan.
+There is a clock face on the south gatehouse's front facade, along the 86th Street Transverse, while the south gatehouse's rear facade has a balcony.
+The gatehouses were decommissioned in 1993 but remain in place, controlling the reservoir's water level.